Putting Your Garden to Bed

 There are two different mulching chores in the fall.

-1. If you have recently planted or transplanted your perennials or shrubs, mulch the soil around them immediately with shredded bark or other organic mulch.
+1. If you have recently planted or transplanted your perennials or shrubs, mulch the soil around them immediately with leaves, shredded bark, or other organic mulch.
 This will keep the soil warm for a longer time and promote rooting well into late November.
 The longer plants root in, the happier they will be in the winter and the bigger they will be next spring!

 GARDEN SANITATION